 This Solvency and Financial Condition Report (SFCR) provides public quantitative and qualitative disclosures for Nationale-Nederlanden Schadeverzekering Maatschappij N.V.
 (NN Schade) on Solvency II as required by the Solvency II legislation.
-NN Schade already discloses most of the information that is required to be included in the SFCR in its 2023 Annual Report (Annual Report).
+NN Schade already discloses most of the information that is required to be included in the SFCR in its 2024 Annual Report (Annual Report).
 In order to ensure the most transparent and user-friendly approach, the information that is already included in the Annual Report is not duplicated in this SFCR.
 Therefore, this SFCR is prepared as a supplement to NN Schade's Annual Report.
 It includes all information required to be disclosed in the SFCR, either through a specific reference to the Annual Report or as supplemental information.

 As required by the Delegated Regulation (EU) 2015/35/Annex XX 'Structure of the Solvency and Financial Condition Report and Regular Supervisory Report', this SFCR follows the required standard chapter layout.
-The subjects addressed are based on Directive 2009/138/EC/and (amended) Directive 2014/51/EU section 3 - Public Disclosures (articles 51-56), Delegated Regulation (EU) 2015/35 and (amended) Delegated Regulation (EU) 2016/467 chapter XII Public Disclosures (articles 292-298).
+The subjects addressed are based on

+- Directive 2009/138/EC/and (amended) Directive 2014/51/EU section 3 Public Disclosures (articles 51-56), - Delegated Regulation (EU) 2015/35 and (amended) Delegated Regulation (EU) 2016/467 chapter XII Public Disclosures (articles 292-298). - Guidelines on reporting and public disclosure' (EIOPA-BoS-15/109) as issued by the European Insurance and Occupational Pensions Authority ('EIOPA').

 NN Schade is required to submit the so-called Quantitative Reporting Templates (QRTs) to its supervisor Dutch Central Bank (DNB).
-A subset of these QRTs, which are required to be publicly disclosed and which provide quantitative information in accordance with Solvency II as at 31 December 2023, are included in the appendix to this SFCR.
+A subset of these QRTs, which are required to be publicly disclosed and which provide quantitative information in accordance with Solvency II as at 31 December 2024, are included in the appendix to this SFCR.